Anadarko is among the largest producers of oil and clean-burning natural gas in the state.

 We worked alongside the St. Vrain Valley School District and Mead High School to develop the best-in-class energy education program in Colorado.
 The Mead High School Energy Academy is a unique program, the first of its kind in the state, offering secondary public education devoted to the principles of energy development in all forms.
 In partnership with Mead High School, Anadarko is dedicated to energizing students to be leaders in our energy future.

-- We partnered with Junior Achievement to develop and implement an energy-focused curriculum for third, fourth and fifth graders.
-Lessons focus on basic uses of oil and natural gas in day-to-day life, fundamentals of geology, Colorado-specific oil and natural gas infrastructure, careers in the energy industry and conservation and environmental awareness.
-A curriculum for high-school students is currently being implemented as well.
+- We partner with Junior Achievement to teach hundreds of students each year about work readiness and financial literacy while introducing lessons on the basic uses of oil and natural gas in day-to-day life, fundamentals of geology, careers in the energy industry and conservation and environmental awareness.
 In 2017, Anadarko employees donated more than 550 hours of volunteer time and raised $41,000 for Junior Achievement.

 Anadarko employees are dedicated servant leaders in Colorado communities, giving of both their time and talent to the organizations we are passionate about.
 In 2017 alone, Anadarko financially supported more than 100 Colorado non-profit organizations, and our employees are involved in giving back to communities through volunteering for organizations such as: